 John Bonnice – Chairperson

 Stephen Kelly works for the New South Wales Government in policy in the Office of Industrial Relations.
-Previously Stephen worked for the Fair Work Ombudsman and for the Finance Sector Union in different roles including as a National Industrial Officer.
+Previously Stephen worked for the Fair Work Ombudsman and for the Finance Sector Union.

 Stephen was active in the Young Christian Workers and Young Christian Students during the 1990s.
 He worked in different paid positions including as YCW National Secretary and as the YCW/YCS Collaborator for the Archdiocese of Adelaide.
 During his time in Adelaide Stephen was a member of the Catholic Justice and Peace Commission.
 Stephen has also contributed to different Catholic publications including writing a Catholic Social Justice Series Paper for the Australian Catholic Social Justice Council.
 Stephen is continuing to work to support the Paramatta YCW.